argilla-io/distilabel/docs/sections/components/llms/index.md

 ### Runtime Parameters

-Additionally, besides the runtime parameters that can / need to be provided to the [Task][distilabel.steps.tasks], the LLMs can also define their own runtime parameters such as the `generation_kwargs`, and those need to be provided within the `Pipeline.run` method via the variable `params`.
+Additionally, besides the runtime parameters that can / need to be provided to the [`Task`][distilabel.steps.tasks], the LLMs can also define their own runtime parameters such as the `generation_kwargs`, and those need to be provided within the `Pipeline.run` method via the argument `params`.

 !!!
 NOTE
     Each LLM subclass may have its own runtime parameters and those can differ between the different implementations, as those are not aligned, since the LLM engines offer different functionalities.